JTexpo/Python_Projects/Mancala_AI/readme.md

 ## Contributing

-Contributions to the Small Library of Babel project are welcome!
+Contributions to the Mancala AI project are welcome!
 If you have any bug reports, feature suggestions, or code contributions, please make a request!

 ## Contact